tamarosenzweig/TaskManagmant/README.md

   2. Run the `back-end` project.(the web api one)  This is the server.
 Navigate to `http://localhost:4722/`.
      The app will automatically reload if you change any     of the source files.
 The details on the server you can see also in the `environments` file  in the angular app, or in the `app config` file   in the cs project (win form) in the `appSetting` attribute.

-  3. Run `ng serve` for a dev server, if you want to run the angular project.
-Navigate to `http://localhost:4200/`.
-      The app will automatically reload if you change any of the source files.
-Or just run the `cs` project.
+  3. Run the `php` server by
+        ```sh
+        shift+f6
+        ```
+        on the index.php page

   4. Run `ng serve` for a dev server, if you want to run the angular project.
 Navigate to `http://localhost:4200/`.
-      The app will automatically reload if you change any of the source files.
-Or just run the `cs` project.
+      The app will automatically reload if you change any of the source files. shoose which server you want to: the web api or the php one. you can choose it in the `enviorments` and in the `global` page. update it.

+  5. Run the win form project, if you want it to be the client.

-        *important note: in order to send email from the php server(just if you have xampp) in your computer follow this instruction:*
+        *important note: in order to `send email` feature  from the php server(just if you have xampp) in your computer follow this instruction:*

         in php.ini file find [mail function] and change
         ```sh